geo-at-github/hotswap.js/README.md

 hotswap.js
 ==========

-A web developer JS lib to swap .js and .css files in a running web application without a reload.
+A web developer JS lib to reload .js and .css files in a running web application without a page reload.